WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 ## The Caretaker's Rule

-> One may remain beyond the Tower and bear the Hand of the Caretaker.
+> One may remain beyond the town and bear the hand of the Caretaker.
 >
 > While the sun yet shines, the Caretaker may perform **one** of the following each day:
 >